 Ninety minutes to 2 hours.
 Ultimately, you can smoke cheese as long as you want before it starts to melt.

 Yes, cheese can be over-smoked if you use harsh wood.
 Hickory, Oak, and Mesquite can make the cheese taste too smokey.

 90 degrees.
 Your cheese will start to melt around 100 degrees.

 Yes, but not for long.
 100 degrees is the melting point for most cheeses.
 Cold smoke cheese to stay under 100 degrees.

 Disclosure: If there is a product that I like and it has an affiliate program, then I might link to that product using an affiliate link.
-By using an affiliate link it means that I might earn a commission on a product if you buy something through that link.
-This doesn’t cost you anything but I just wanted you to be aware.
+Using an affiliate link means that I might earn a commission on a product if I buy something through that link.
+This doesn’t cost you anything, but I just wanted you to be aware.